-Occasionally, trumpets will ‘fan out’ into simpler chords in the high register, accentuating the feeling of ‘altitude’.
-For example, they might play a simpler form, which might be, say, a chord with added sixth – or even a simple triad with octave doubling of the melody.
 The harmonic fullness is carried down below in the trombones, or saxes and trombones.
 Exact doubling will be required down here to avoid stragglers in the blend, which will stick out at the expense of the surrounding parts (to cut a long story short).
 The compound effect will be that of the full chord, say, 13th, but the orchestral treatment introduces a different effect altogether than one that simply piles the chord upwards from the root.
-With smaller ensembles the latter method has to be used of course.
+With smaller ensembles the latter method has to be used of course:

 In the full orchestra, the present technique really comes into its own, with sections of homogenous instruments cohering together but, at the same time, combining to produce the ‘master’ harmonies.

 A further and, I would say inevitable, development lies in the field of polytonality.
 Although the limit of this idea will be reached (in equal temperament) with a staggering twelve instrumental layers, with up to four parts in each, it’s more usual (because the listener’s auditory response has to be born in mind!) to show more restraint and limit the number of vertical strata.